Locally Adaptive Federated Learning: Convergence analysis of FedSPS

 \textbf{Upper bound (valid for arbitrary stepsizes).} We now proceed in a similar fashion as outlined in the proof of~\citep[Theorem 3.4]{loizou2021stochastic}.
 Using the property~\eqref{eq:prop1} of the FeSPS stepsize we get:

-where the last inequality followed by the assumption $c > 2$.
-We again use the assumption $c>2$ and simplify further:\footnote{The attentive reader will observe that any $c > \frac{1}{2}$ would be sufficient to show convergence of the function suboptimality (note that \cite{loizou2021stochastic} used $c \geq \frac{1}{2}$, but only showed convergence of the iterate distance to optimality).}
+We use the assumption $c>2$ and simplify further:\footnote{The attentive reader will observe that any $c > \frac{1}{2}$ would be sufficient to show convergence of the function suboptimality (note that \cite{loizou2021stochastic} used $c \geq \frac{1}{2}$, but only showed convergence of the iterate distance to optimality).}